The Coolest Things to Do in Miami After Dark

 You can always spot the transplanted Californians new to Miami in the summer, as they’re the only ones walking around carrying a jacket.
 Like somehow a little thing like “the sun going down” would actually cool things off.
 Anyone who’s spent even a sliver of a summer in Miami knows nighttime offers no reprieve from the heat.
 But the blanket of humidity adds a slippery layer of sexy to everything that happens after dark.

-A night that starts with mojitos on Calle Ocho somehow finds you eating the best barbecue of your life with a local rapper outside a strip club in Opa Locka.
-Or what began as rooftop drinks in Brickell will turn into an invite to Italy on a private jet and end with a sunrise from a yacht near Fisher Island.
+Because once the sun goes down, that’s when Miami becomes MIAMI, the sultry beachside den of neon and lost inhibitions where the world comes to let loose.
+Nighttime is when you’ll start your night innocently enough with rooftop cocktails, then somehow find yourself eating the best barbecue of your life with a local rapper outside a strip club in Opa Locka.
+Or what begins as a stroll down Ocean Drive turns into an invite to Italy on a private jet and ends with a sunrise from a yacht near Fisher Island.

-Of course, our city has grown up from its party-til-you-die reputation, and while you can definitely still have your rage-til-sunrise nights, you can also try cocktails from the best bartender in America, tour through one-act plays in shipping containers, or eat a five-star dinner at midnight.
+Of course, our city is more than its party-till-you-die reputation, and while you can definitely still have your rage-till-sunrise nights, you can also try cocktails from the best bartender in America, watch modern-day chariot racing, or eat a Michelin-star dinner at midnight.
 Whatever your flavor, Miami has it for you.
 And here’s where to find it.